-Authorities have charged a man with sexually assaulting three separate woman in Logan Square earlier this year, as well as two more women in crimes dating back to 2022 on the Northwest Side neighborhood and in Lake View.
+Authorities have charged a man with sexually assaulting three women in Logan Square this year, as well as two more women in crimes dating back to 2022 in the Northwest Side neighborhood and in Lake View.

 A Cook County judge ordered him detained pending trial on all felony counts, citing his “repetitive, predatory behavior.”